jafin01/Java-DSA/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-  - `linkedList`: The package containing Linked List implementation
+  - `linkedlist`: The package containing Linked List implementation
     - printList()
     - getHead()
     - getTail()